 That’s why experimenting with integrating a next-gen learning tool into Teams could supercharge an engagement on two fronts.

 This is a strategy we’re exploring with some of our clients.
-We’re targeting high-influence audiences by integrating a project-oriented instance of magpie into Teams.
+We’re targeting high-influence audiences by integrating a project-oriented instance of Filtered into Teams.
 The aim is to augment existing efforts and raise engagement with both learning and Teams.